LGBTQ migration: Cultural differences in gender and narratives

-Psychological aspect of LGBTQ+ migration
+Psychological aspect of LGBTQ migration

-Research indicates that LGBTQ+ asylum seekers often suffer from poor mental health such as post-traumatic stress disorder (PTSD), depression, anxiety, different complex traumas.
+Research indicates that LGBTQ asylum seekers often suffer from poor mental health such as post-traumatic stress disorder (PTSD), depression, anxiety, and different complex traumas.
 These conditions are often driven by prolong exposure to discrimination, social exclusion, persecution, and substantial fear of violence faced in their home countries.
-Many LGBTQ+ migrants undergo threats, physical and sexual violence, rejection within their family and communities, and are coerced to mask their sexual and gender identity.
+Many LGBTQ migrants undergo threats, physical and sexual violence, rejection within their family and communities, and are coerced to mask their sexual and gender identity.
 There are deeper physiological undertakings through the immigration process.
 Individuals are often detained and isolated in hostile environments.
-Additionally, LGBTQ+ asylum seekers often face significant uncertainty while awaiting asylum hearings, as-well as the overarching fear of being deported back to the country they had previously fled.
+Additionally, LGBTQ asylum seekers often face significant uncertainty while awaiting asylum hearings, as-well as the overarching fear of being deported back to the country they had previously fled.
 Throughout their hearings they can be re-traumatized as they are forced to recount the violence and hate they endured in order to seek asylum within the U.S.

 Notable case studies of LGBTQ asylum

-The following documented case studies highlight the diverse and complex experiences that drive LGBTQ individuals to migrate.
-These stories illustrate the legal, social, and psychological challenges they encounter before, during, and after seeking asylum.
-These cases help gain a deeper understanding of the systemic barriers, resilience, and advocacy efforts that shape the journey of LGBTQ asylum seekers globally.
-Discussing these LGBTQ asylum cases assists with humanizing their experience rather than vilifying their need to migrate.

 Josie

-In a Legal case described in the book, Josie is a butch lesbian who had escaped gender violence in Honduras.
-She experienced corrective rape which is a hate crime intended to correct or punish the individual due to their sexual orientation.
+In a legal case described in the book, Josie is a butch lesbian who had escaped gender violence in Honduras.
+She experienced corrective rape, which is a hate crime intended to correct or punish the individual due to their sexual orientation.
 In her testimony she indicated that police authorities raped her on multiple occasions.
 Her girlfriend was then raped by multiple policemen, essentially gang raped, and Josie was forced to watch.
-The police guards, as well as gang members held Josie captive in her barrio for being a lesbian and having a fem-presenting girlfriend.
-She had been detained and deported twice from the U.S by Immigration and Customs Enforcement, also known as ICE.
+The police guards, as well as gang members, held Josie captive in her barrio for being a lesbian and having a fem-presenting girlfriend.
+She had been detained and deported twice from the U.S by Immigration and Customs Enforcement (ICE).
 In the first instance, she did not disclose her sexuality nor the violence she endured.
-She distrusted and feared the authorities because of what had occurred with the law enforcement in Honduras.
+She distrusted and feared the authorities because of her experiences with law enforcement officers in Honduras.
 She was then deported.
 The second time ICE arrested her, she chose to come out as gay and disclose in detail the violence she has endured.
 Although she had a strong case, her credibility was questioned because she had not disclosed her full story during her previous deportation.
 As a result, her asylum claim was met with skepticism.
-Whether the judge doubted her honesty due to her earlier silence or found the case insufficient for other reasons, the outcome remained the same—she was deported once again.
+Whether the judge doubted her honesty due to her earlier silence or found the case insufficient for other reasons, the outcome remained the same: she was deported once again.